vip0708/FIVEM-FIREWALL/README.md

 # IP-WHITELISTER-FIVEM(LINUX)
-A Node js Application that fetches users IPV4 form a DB and add it to the IP-Table of a specified port.
+A Node js Application that fetches users IPV4 form a DB(JSON) and add it to the IP-Table of a specified port.

 **Installation**